Volunteer Service Requirements

 (adapted from txmn.org)

-Volunteer hours credited for the Texas Master Naturalist program may not be credited from or to another Master Volunteer or volunteer program.
+Volunteer hours credited for the Texas Master Naturalist program may not be credited from or to another volunteer program, nor can natural resource-related job responsibilities be counted towards volunteer service hours.

 A trained volunteer, no matter how little or how much volunteer service they are providing the chapter within a given year, is always considered a Master Naturalist volunteer.
 Master Naturalist volunteers in any given year are either “Certified” or working towards certification for that given year.